sidharth-085/DishBook/README.md

 # DishBook: A Food Recipe Android Application

-DishBook is an app that makes making food easier and gives you full information about the selected meal including instructions of how to make that meal provided by a video.
-It incldues an Home, Favorites and Categories pages.
+DishBook is an app that makes making food easier and gives you full information about the selected meal including instructions on how to make that meal provided by a video.
+It includes a Home, Favorites, and Categories pages.

 **On Home Screen**

-- There is Random meal Card View which changes everytime the user opens the app.
+- There is a Random meal Card View that changes every time the user opens the app.

-- Also, it includes most popular meals Horizontal List on which the user can swipe and select any of the popular meals.
+- Also, it includes the most popular meals.
+The Horizontal List on which the user can swipe and select any of the popular meals.

 - It also includes a Category Card View which displays all the categories available for different food items.

 **On Favorites Screen**

-- This screen allows user to select the favorites dishes whichever the user likes.
+- This screen allows the user to select the favorite dishes whichever the user likes.

-- Also, it includes swipe to delete functionality by which user can delete the item in favorites just by swiping left or right, which displays a Bottom popup saying "Meal Deleted" using Snackbar.
+- Also, it includes swipe-to-delete functionality by which the user can delete the item in favorites just by swiping left or right, which displays a Bottom popup saying "Meal Deleted" using the Snackbar.

 **Meals Screen**

-- Whenever any user touches on the meal displayed, this screen opens which include the Image of the meal along with its Recipe with complete instructions.
+- Whenever any user touches on the meal displayed, this screen opens which includes the Image of the meal along with its Recipe with complete instructions.

-- This screen also have the favorite button by which a dish can be marked as Favorites.
-Also, it has Youtube Link hyperlinked by Youtube Icon displayed in this screen.
+- This screen also has the favorite button by which a dish can be marked as Favorites.
+Also, it has a YouTube link hyperlinked by the YouTube icon displayed in this screen.

 **Categories Screen**

-- In this screen, user can select any of the category looks for the dish he/she likes from selected category.
+- In this screen, the user can select any of the categories and look for the dish he/she likes from the selected category.